Drag Queen Story Hour (DQSH) in libraries and schools, invited as “models of diversity” to teach, entertain, and educate kids about being transgender

 Parents were outraged after a professional Drag Queen was invited to a Middle School’s career day.
 The school wanted to show career diversity, and guests talked about their job.

 In 2017, an 8-year-old drag queen ‘Lactatia‘ said, “If your parents don’t let you do drag, ‘you need new parents.”
 His parents are supportive of him becoming a transgender star at this age.
 He also said anyone could do what they want in life.

-4. Library hired ‘rainbow dildo butt monkey’ for children’s event
+4. A public library hired ‘rainbow dildo butt monkey’ for a children’s event

 The Redbridge Library, East London, hired Mandinga Arts to provide entertainers for their Summer Reading Challenge event on July 10, 2021.
 One of the entertainers was described as a “rainbow dildo butt monkey” on Twitter.

 Not all Drag Queens are amused.
 A famous California transgender person, Kitty Demure, slams parents who bring their kids to DQSH events.
-She rebukes them with the following facts.
+She blames them on the following facts.

 1. What the hell has a drag queen done?